sweis/deprecated-crypto-might-not-suck/README.md

-**(Note: I stopped maintaining this in 2018, so it's fairly out of date.)**

-Crypto Projects that Might not Suck
+Old Crypto Projects that Might have not Sucked Years Ago
 ===================================

+**Note: I stopped maintaining this in 2018, so it's very out of date.**

 This document originated with an informal survey of Twitter and several mailing lists asking for nominations for crypto projects that "didn't suck".
+It is from ~2014-2018 and is very out of date.
+Take it as a historical document.
 Over 100 nominations were received and culled down to this list.
-Projects marked with an "☢" symbol are relatively new and considered experimental.
+Projects marked with an "☢" symbol were relatively new and considered experimental at the time.
 Apologies to project creators who are omitted.
 Corrections are welcome via pull request.

 End User Tool Summary